badoo/RIBs/android/tutorials/tutorial4/README.md

 `HelloWorldView` =(`Event`)⇒ `ViewEventToOutput` =(`HelloWorld.Output`)⇒ `GreetingsContainerInteractor` =(`GreetingsContainer.Output`)⇒ `RootActivity`

-The **tutorial4** app should build at this point, and display the Snackbar when the button is pressed.
+The **tutorial4** app should build and run at this point, and display the Snackbar when the button is pressed.

 ## Inputs